| Chapter 2 Governing Equations 2.3 Equations of motion

 within a solid.
 The right hand side is

 the total angular momentum of the solid about the origin.
+We can

 write the same expression using index notation